Green Belts Alliance

 There are some incredible resources available to help campaigners with planning

 Planning Democracy has a whole set of resources for communities and individuals looking to

 RSPB Scotland has a webpage of useful information for people wanting to get involved in planning issues, this includes general information about the planning system, how to run a campaign and specific guidance for example protecting birds and wildlife, trees and woodland, and addressing climate change.

 The Our Place website is devoted to promoting the benefits of place and place-based working, they have some guidance on Local Place Plans.
 You can see all their resources here

-APRS gratefully acknowledges the funding which Awards for All has provided towards this project.
+APRS gratefully acknowledges the funding Patagonia has provided towards this project.